 The 5+ Best Motorcycle Tire Plug Kits We Tested This Year

 An unexpected flat tire can quickly ruin your ride.
-A good flat tire repair kit is essential for any rider.
-Getting a flat tire miles from home is a common fear.
-You can repair a flat tire yourself.
-A quality tire repair kit gives you the power to repair your tubeless tire.
-This saves you from a long wait and a costly tow.
-A DIY tire plug repair costs very little.
-Materials for a single tire plug repair can be less than a dollar.
+A reliable motorcycle tire plug kit is essential safety gear for any rider.
+A quality tire repair kit gives you the power to perform a roadside repair on your tubeless tire, saving you from a long wait and a costly tow.
+A DIY plug repair costs very little — often under a dollar in materials.

-Dynaplug Pro Xtreme – Best Overall
+Dynaplug Pro Xtreme – Best Overall Motorcycle Tire Plug Kit

 This tire repair kit is built for serious use.
 The main tool is machined from solid billet 6061 aluminum.
 It feels substantial and durable in your hand.
 The kit includes a large, hollow handle that stores everything you need for the repair.